Abstract (summary): Structure

 It may also contain brief references, although some publications' standard style omits references from the abstract, reserving them for the article body (which, by definition, treats the same topics but in more depth).

 Abstract length varies by discipline and publisher requirements.
 Typical length ranges from 100 to 500 words, but very rarely more than a page and occasionally just a few words.
 An abstract may or may not have the section title of "abstract" explicitly listed as an antecedent to content.

-Abstracts are typically sectioned logically as an overview of what appears in the paper, with any of the following subheadings: Background, Introduction, Objectives, Methods, Results, Conclusions.
+Sometimes, abstracts are sectioned logically as an overview of what appears in the paper, with any of the following subheadings: Background, Introduction, Objectives, Methods, Results, Discussion, Conclusions.
 Abstracts in which these subheadings are explicitly given are often called structured abstracts.
 Abstracts that comprise one paragraph (no explicit subheadings) are often called unstructured abstracts.

-Example

-Example taken from the Journal of Biology, Volume 3, Issue 2.:

-The hydrodynamics of dolphin draftingby Daniel Weihs, Faculty of Aerospace Engineering, Technion, Israel Institute of Technology, Haifa 32000, Israel.
+Abstracts are important enough that IMRAD is even sometimes recast as AIMRAD.